-Vacations are better when all members of the family can go, even the four-legged ones.
+Vacations are better when all members of the family get to go, even the four-legged ones.
 And for those in search of a destination that will welcome and entertain your canine companion with open paws, Santa Barbara is the perfect spot.
-From beaches, parks, and trails, to dog-friendly cafes and even wine tasting rooms, there are plenty of activities for you and your dog to enjoy together.
+From beaches, parks, and trails, to dog-friendly cafes and even wine tasting rooms, there are plenty of activities for you and your pup to enjoy together.

 Room and Board